Grace Hoffman: Life

 Goldie Hoffman was born on January 14, 1921, in Cleveland, Ohio, to a family of Hungarian origin.
 She studied literature and musicology and received her first vocal training from Lila Robeso, then with Friedrich Schorr and Giuseppe Gentile as well as Mario Basiola in Rome.

 In 1951 she won a singing competition in Lausanne.
 She made her debut in 1951 with the touring Wagner Opera Company as Lucia in Mascagni's Cavalleria rusticana.
 The same year, she appeared as the Priestess in Verdi's Aida at the Maggio Musicale Fiorentino.
-In 1952, she performed at the Opernhaus Zürich as Azucena in Verdi's Il trovatore and remained there until 1955.
+In 1952, she performed at the Zürich Opera House as Azucena in Verdi's Il trovatore and remained there until 1955.
 She then moved to the Staatsoper Stuttgart, where she was a member of the ensemble until 1992.
 She appeared as a guest at La Scala in Milan in 1955, in the role of Fricka in Wagner's Die Walküre, opposite Martha Mödl, Wolfgang Windgassen, and Hans Hotter.
 She returned to that theatre in 1974, for Herodias in Salome, with Dame Gwyneth Jones.
 The dramatic mezzo-soprano performed regularly at the Royal Opera House in London and the Vienna State Opera, where she sang from 1961 to 1990.

 Hoffman performed at the Bavarian State Opera, the San Francisco Opera, the Teatro Colón in Buenos Aires, the Paris Opéra, the Deutsche Oper Berlin, the Deutsche Oper am Rhein, the Opéra national de Bordeaux, the Teatro Comunale Bologna, La Fenice in Venice, Teatro San Carlo in Naples, La Monnaie in Brussels, the Copenhagen Opera House, the Philadelphia Opera, and the Liceu in Barcelona.

 In 1958, she had an engagement at the Metropolitan Opera in New York as Brangäne in Tristan und Isolde, with Ramón Vinay and Mödl.
 She returned to the Met in 1971, again in Tristan und Isolde, now opposite Jess Thomas, Birgit Nilsson, and John Macurdy, conducted by Erich Leinsdorf.
 In 1964, she sang Elisabetta in a concert version of Donizetti's Maria Stuarda at Carnegie Hall.